matinraayai/Luthier/docs/hook_insertion.md

        emitted into plain assembly, it becomes more tedious for usage "as is" for instrumentation:
         1. As from the HIP compiler's point of view, if the instrumentation function itself doesn't call other functions, then it doesn't require a frame setup.
-This makes it harder to instrument device functions in that **DO** have a frame.
+This makes it harder to instrumentAndLoad device functions in that **DO** have a frame.
-        2. If the HIP compiler is forced to emit a frame, then it becomes more tedious to instrument code that doesn't have a frame already setup as we have to do it ourselves, not to mention clobbering of the extra registers.
+        2. If the HIP compiler is forced to emit a frame, then it becomes more tedious to instrumentAndLoad code that doesn't have a frame already setup as we have to do it ourselves, not to mention clobbering of the extra registers.
     4. Enabling the flat scratch, private segment buffer, and the private segment offset registers potentially changes the kernel's initial execution state, requiring extra diligence